Textbooks. Lectures. Homework.

 As you play, keep your word list at hand.
 Try not to look at it unless you have to—challenge yourself to try to remember a word that you wrote down instead of referencing its definition.
 You remember more than you think.

 Grab a headset and compete online.

 Fortnite.
 Player Unknown’s Battlegrounds.
 Overwatch.
 These days, just about every big-budget game supports some form of multiplayer, so grab an atomic gun and jump into a bloodthirsty battle royale.
 Explain to your foreign-language teammates that you’re learning your target language, and pay attention to the natural patterns and colloquialisms they use when they speak.

 If competitive combat isn’t your cup of tea, then plug into some friendly multiplayer games such as City Life RPG, a game where you walk around a city ad infinitum, or Second Life, a game where you walk around a universe ad infinitum.
-These games give you all the open-world adventure with none of the high-stakes combat.
+These game developers give you all the open-world adventure with none of the high-stakes combat.

 Adventure: World of Warcraft